ryuan19/SkillSyncer/README.md

 3. Roy Yuan
 What I did: did brute force method for matching, collected resumes, prompting, brainstorm encryption and algorithm What I aim to do for next sprint: Integrate better brute force method with app, more backend, work on encryption

+## Sprint 2
+1. Krrish Chawla
+2. Arvind Saligrama
+What I did: Wrote algorithm that updates best employee for each project whenever you upload a new employee.
+Integrated brute force algorithm with current embeddindgs algorithm.
+Did a user interview
+What I aim to do for next sprint: Work on getting better embeddings.
+Specifically, a chunking algorithm that assigns weights to different experiences on the resume.